Secrets and variables

 }

-This example shows a variable that has been created under the nomad/jobs path, which makes it accessible to all jobs within Nomad.
+This example shows a variable we store under the nomad/jobs path, which makes it accessible to all jobs within Nomad.

 template {